docker/docs/content/desktop/hardened-desktop/air-gapped-containers/_index.md

 ---
-description: Learn how to create air-gapped containers with Settings Management
+description: Air-gapped Containers - What it is, benefits, and how to configure it.
-title: Configure air-gapped containers with Settings Management
+title: Air-gapped Containers
-keywords: settings management, air gapped, security, Docker Desktop, configuration, proxy, network
+keywords: air gapped, security, Docker Desktop, configuration, proxy, network
 ---

 > **Beta feature**